tweag/nickel/doc/manual/syntax.md

 The idea behind symbolic strings is to offer a string-like syntax, but without evaluating the expression as a string.
-Instead, the expression is returned in a symoblic form - in practice, an array of fragments, where each fragment is either a string or an arbitrary value that has been interpolated - and Nickel lets the specific library (Terraform-Nickel, Nix-Nickel, etc.) handle it.
+Instead, the expression is returned in a symbolic form - in practice, an array of fragments, where each fragment is either a string or an arbitrary value that has been interpolated - and Nickel lets the specific library (Terraform-Nickel, Nix-Nickel, etc.) handle it.